dd828/Math5471/README.md

 # Math5472 Project

 This repository contains the final project for the course **MATH 5472**.
-The project implements five algorithms and two experiments function and encapsulates them into an R package named **Math5472Project**.
+The project implements five algorithms and two experiment functions and encapsulates them into an R package named **Math5472Project**.

 ## Reference